tubearchivist/tubearchivist/CONTRIBUTING.md

 ## Working with Elasticsearch
 Additionally to the required services as listed in the example docker-compose file, the **Dev Tools** of [Kibana](https://www.elastic.co/guide/en/kibana/current/docker.html) are invaluable for running and testing Elasticsearch queries.

-If you want to run queries in on the Elasticsearch container directly from your host with for example `curl` or something like *postman*, you might want to **publish** the port 9200 instead of just **exposing** it.
+If you want to run queries on the Elasticsearch container directly from your host with for example `curl` or something like *postman*, you might want to **publish** the port 9200 instead of just **exposing** it.

 ## Implementing a new feature

 Do you see anything on the roadmap that you would like to take a closer look at but you are not sure, what's the best way to tackle that?
 Or anything not on there yet you'd like to implement but are not sure how?
-Open up an issue and we try to find a solution together.
+Reach out on Discord and we'll look into it together.

 ## Making changes